nootnoot25/Eye-tracking-attention-test/README.md

 # Color Matching Test with Gaze Estimation

 This Python program uses OpenCV, Pygame, Mediapipe, and Numpy to conduct a color matching test with gaze estimation.
 The program presents blue and red squares on the screen and requires the user to focus on them based on gaze direction, detected using a webcam and Mediapipe's face mesh.
+This test is based on continuous performance tests used for ADHD screening

 ## Requirements